What is Colorectal Cancer?

 Colon and rectal Cancer Screening

 There are many screening tests available for colorectal cancer and some can be done at home (fecal occult blood test –FOBT- and fecal immunochemical test – FIT).
 It is calculated that if 80% of people screened at the age of 50, colorectal cancer fatalities could be reduced by 230,000.
 As regards colorectal cancer in UAE, it comprises 30% of cancers diagnosed, it is the second most common cancer and the second cause of cancer mortality.
 As the population of the UAE is young, many cancers are diagnosed at an early age.
-Colon cancer and rectal cancers in Dubai are on the increase.
-The Colorectal cancer screening program in Dubai is active and has already been shown to be successful in the early diagnosis of colon and rectal cancer.
+Colon cancer and rectal cancers in Dubai and Abu Dhabi are on the increase.
+The Colorectal cancer screening program in Dubai and Abu Dhabi is active and has already been shown to be successful in the early diagnosis of colon and rectal cancer.

 Risks of Colorectal Cancer